TakeoutCentral/Buglife-iOS/README.md

 - Enabled email input filed, removed not required feedback options
 - Removed location manager
 - Make api base url customizable
+- Server side is located at /server (Python + Heroku)

 To integrate Buglife into your Xcode project using [CocoaPods](https://cocoapods.org), specify it in your `Podfile`: